Vet fees up to £15,000

 Choice of optional extras

-Choose from a range of optional extras to suit your pet’s needs, such as dental illness and cover if your pet gets lost or stolen.
+Need extra protection?
+Choose from several optional extras to cover your pet’s needs, including dental illness, or cover if your pet is stolen or lost.

-Defaqto 5 star rating when you choose vet fees over £4,000 with all optional add-ons included.
+Defaqto 5 star rating when you choose vet fees over £4,000 with all optional add-ons included

 Basic cover alone has 3 star rating